mikebocek/scientific-marginalia/content/vectors.rst

 More often though, we'll write equations with vectors using variables, rather than explicitly writing out the components of the vector.
 This raises a problem - probably every object you've used in the past has been a sort of number (an integer, fraction, real number, etc), so we haven't had to be very careful with notation.
 Vectors are the first things that most of us work with in math that are not just numbers, and so there's a few ways that mathematicians and physicists use to distinguish them.

-Alternatively, it's not uncommon to just bold any vector variables, like :math:`\mathbf{v}` - that's what we'll use here for most cases.
+Probably the most common way to distinguish vectors from numbers are to bold them, like :math:`\mathbf{v}` - that's what we'll use here for most cases.
 Alternatively, you will sometimes see people draw a little arrow above the variable, like :math:`\vec{v}`.
 Finally, in quantum mechanics there's a special sort of notation that gets used for vectors to illustrate that they are being used in a more "abstract" sense - we would write the vector v as :math:`|v\rangle`.

 Adding vectors
 ==============